dat-ecosystem-archive/docs/docs/intro.md

 #### Security

 Dat transfers files over an encrypted connection.
 Only users with your unique link can access the files inside of a dat.
 Your `dat://` link allows users to download and re-share your files and no one needs permission to rehost your dat, so be careful with whom you share your link.
-Only the original owner can add files now, unless the secret key is shared, which we do not recommend ([learn more](/link-to-secret-key-info).
+Only the original creator of the dat can add files, unless the secret key is shared.
 Dat also verifies the hashes of files on download so no malicious content can be added.

 ## Who we are